Spincats/belay/README.md

 # belay

 A simple python utility for checking up on your Slack organization.
+It's sort of like AWS Config Audit, but for a Slack team.

 ## Setup